 Paris is divided into 20 arrondissements.
-The numbering system starts in the centre, with #1 (written as le premier or 1e) being home to the Louvre.
+The numbering system starts in the centre, with #1 (written as le premier or 1er) being home to the Louvre.
 The districts spiral outwards, growing in size as they do.
 The 20e (20th) arrondissement is at the city’s eastern edge.
-The central districts (1e and 2e) and the 9e are mostly commercial and business areas.
+The central districts (1er and 2e) and the 9e are mostly commercial and business areas.

 The low numbers are typically more expensive, with the 8e being particularly chic, and the 7e popular with families.
 The larger, more residential arrondissements from the 12e to the 20e are often made up of several neighbourhoods, so the tone can change street by street.
 The 16e and 17e are home to international schools, and the 14e and 15e are quiet and peaceful, compared to the bustling centre.

-Read more about where to live in Paris.
+Read more in our guide to Where to live in Paris.

 Living in the Paris suburbs

-There are bus, metro and train networks connecting the different parts of Paris, and also linking the capital to its suburbs.
+There are buses, metros and trains networks connecting the different parts of Paris, and also linking the capital to its suburbs.
 Services tend to be frequent, busy and affordable.
 Strikes and disruptions are relatively common, so it’s important to have a back-up plan if you rely on public transport to get to work.
 Cycling is growing more popular, while driving remains something of a nightmare.

 The strong public transport network and growing number of businesses located in industrial parks outside the city make living in the suburbs appealing to many.
-If you’re looking for a garden or just a bit more space, find out where to live near Paris.
+If you’re looking for a garden or just a bit more space, check out our guide to where to live near Paris.